-It is also responsible for regulations and the appeals system and advises the university in all legal matters, in particular contract law, intellectual property law, employment law, academic integrity, information and data privacy law, public procurement law, disciplinary action and insurance.
+It is also responsible for regulations and the appeals system and advises the university in all legal matters, in particular contract law, intellectual property law, employment law, academic integrity, public procurement law, disciplinary action and insurance.
 Contracts – particularly external funding agreements – are also drawn up and reviewed within the service.
 Our sphere of responsibility at Switzerland's oldest university is wide-ranging.

 The general advisory activities conducted on a daily basis by phone, email, fax, conventional mail and personal meetings run the gamut from common questions to matters of fundamental legal importance.

 The legal service is regularly involved in the university's internal legislation process.
 This includes official mandates for the entire university (e.g. university statutes, staff regulations, financing rules) as well as the faculties (exam regulations, doctoral degree regulations, etc.) and the administration (rules for obtaining signatures and initials, etc.).
 Involvement in the process often occurs as early as the mandate preparation stage within the faculties or university units.
 This speeds up subsequent processing by the decision-making boards.
 The legal service is invited to express an opinion at the latest when mandate submissions are discussed by the Rectorate.

 The services offered in connection with contracts includes reviewing, drafting and preparation and, when necessary, management of the process and assistance with the enforcement of claims in the event of any difficulties encountered.
 Contract-related information that has been signed or co-signed by the Rectorate can be provided as well.